adobe/buildrunner/README.rst

     user@myserver2: [ alias3, alias4 ]

-Namespacing aliases allows build configurations to be portable while also allowing builders to configure BuildRunner to talk to specific servers within their environment on a project by project basis.
+Namespacing aliases allows build configurations to be portable while also allowing builders to configure Buildrunner to talk to specific servers within their environment on a project by project basis.